lancaster-university/microbit-v2-samples/README.md

 The `samples` folder contains a number of simple sample programs that utilise you may find useful.

+## Developer codal.json

+There is an example `coda.dev.json` file which enables "developer builds" (clones dependencies from the latest commits, instead of the commits locked in the `codal-microbit-v2` tag), and adds extra CODAL flags that enable debug data to be printed to serial.
+To use it, simply copy the additional json entries into your `codal.json` file, or you can replace the file completely (`mv coda.dev.json codal.json`).

 # Debugging
 If you are using Visual Studio Code, there is a working debugging environment already set up for you, allowing you to set breakpoints and observe the micro:bit's memory.
 To get it working, follow these steps: